Planning Resources for Communities

 Local Planning Handbook

 The Handbook supports communities in developing their comprehensive plans and guides the exchange of information with the Council.
 It describes the expected plan content, and Council review.
-The Local Planning Handbook is currently being reviewed and updated.
+Click here to explore the new Local Planning Handbook.

 Comprehensive Plan materials